• 4x6 lobe rotors for max HP

 THE BIG FEATURE - 45 to 100HP reduction in supercharger parasitic loss means more HP to the rear wheels with a Kenne Bell.

 WHY KENNE BELL?
 Since 1990, Kenne Bell has been number 1 in PD (positive displacement) supercharging.
 And we’re still on top.
-Today, new Patent Pending Kenne Bell innovations leave the competition hot and gasping for air.
+Thanks to new Patented Kenne Bell innovations.
 In the end, it is the supercharger kit that makes the HP and not pet theories, rhetoric, hype and misleading tests.
-The Kenne Bell hi-tech 4x6 rotor lobe superchargers require up to 100 LESS engine HP to drive (less parasitic loss) with measurably cooler air charge, cooler oil temps - and unsurpassed HP potential for room to grow.
+The Kenne Bell hi-tech 4x6 rotor lobe superchargers require up to 100 LESS engine HP to drive (less parasitic loss) with measurably cooler air charge, cooler and oil temps - and unsurpassed HP potential for room to grow.
 Kenne Bell simply out powers the competition with all new technology - 1.
 Liquid Cooling (LC) 2.
 Advanced 4x6 rotor profiles 3.
 Seal Pressure Equalization (SPE) and 4.
 CNC ported inlet and discharge.
 And the higher the HP the greater the Kenne Bell difference.
 Check out our product features, dyno tests and tech and you will see why Kenne Bell is the “go to supercharger website.”

 KENNE BELL TESTING PHILOSOPHY At Kenne Bell, our philosophy is simple.
 We don’t believe it unless we test it.
 For since 1968, we have spent the time and resources necessary to supply our customers with honest, accurate, repeatable test results and tech info on our products.
 We don’t skew or camouflage our test data or advertising by relying on “hood open” testing or Nitrous, headers, cams, heads, strokers, built motors and other “not mentioned” modifications to enhance the performance of our supercharger kits.
 That’s misleading.
 Instead, we test the supercharger kits on STOCK engines and cars just like the ones 90% of our customers drive.
 The “Kit” HP and HP potential (room to grow) should stand on its own merit.
 And if we add “other products” or make modifications, we duly note it and/or publish the test results.
 We are not a “one test - so buy it” company.
 This way, Kenne Bell customers can see exactly how much HP - and where - our kits produce WITHOUT and WITH other bolt ons or modifications and then intelligently compare it to the competition.
 Isn’t that the way it should be?
 We think so.
 Our customers think so.
 So read the info and tech and give us a call if you have any questions or suggestions.